Mubelotix/insa-login-rememberer/README.md

-# INSA-login-rememberer
+# ****-login-rememberer

-This web extension intends to automatically log-in students to their INSA account.
+This web extension intends to automatically log-in students to their **** account.
 It used to be tedious as cookies expired too often.
 Passwords are saved locally in the browser's storage.
 Both manifest v2 and v3 are supported.

+This project is not affiliated with the organization it is intended for.

 ## Installation